Rajioba1/template_blueprint/docs/PRIVACY.md

 # Privacy & Log Handling

-AvaloniaTemplateBlueprint includes a debug console feature that captures application logs.
+TemplateBlueprint includes a debug console feature that captures application logs.
 This document explains the privacy implications and how sensitive data is handled.

 ## Debug Console Overview